Project

 Project Description

-• This certified LEED Silver master plan creates a 27-acre redevelopment over nine city blocks that represents a 15% expansion of the Central Business District.
+• This certified LEED Silver master plan created a 27-acre redevelopment over nine city blocks that represents a 15% expansion of the Central Business District.

 • This pedestrian-centered district combines art, culture, international trade, and sustainable design.